gvwilson/thirdbit/src/fiction/booksters-apprentice/index.md

 The bosun smiled.
 "Whole town knows about it."
 Vurt's "ladder" was a chain of climbing anchors, cleverly concealed loops of rope, and sturdy bamboo rungs that ran from his verandah down to the base of the mountain.
-A goat couldn't have climbed it, but a man could---even a one-legged man, if he was patient and careful, and as a matter of principle didn't want to pay the captain's duty on a pack full of Bantangui spices.
+A goat couldn't have climbed it, but a man could—even a one-legged man, if he was patient and careful, and as a matter of principle didn't want to pay the captain's duty on a pack full of Bantangui spices.
 Each time the mountain berthed, Vurt reassembled